kwwong0923/CadonBackEnd/README.md

 ```
 node server.js
 ```
+* Explore it by using postman or [Front-End React](https://github.com/kwwong0923/CadonFrontEnd)

 ## Contact Me
 Feel free to contact me, if you are interest to chat with me